Open Source ERP Software Implementation

 What is ERP (Enterprise Resource Planning)?

 Today, there are several ERP systems available on the market.
-They are without a doubt an integral to the management of organizations, businesses and companies all over the world, of all sizes and industries.
-Enterprise Resource Planning softwares today have more features than ever before and are becoming increasingly sophisticated and apt to meet the demands of today's organizations.
+An ERP system is without a doubt integral to the management of organizations, businesses and companies all over the world, of all sizes and industries.
+Enterprise Resource Planning softwares today have more features than ever before and are becoming increasingly sophisticated and apt to meet the demands of today's organizations and end-users.

-Most companies will choose an ERP integrator for their ERP implementation project.
-An integrator, also known as an ERP vendor, is a third party company, oftentimes partnered with the software publishing company, that can implement the software into your company's existing IS system.
-An integrator's team will oftentimes include a few crucial roles such as a project manager, consultant and developer that work together to carry out the implementation process.
+Most companies will choose an ERP integrator for their ERP project.
+An integrator, also known as an ERP vendor, is a third party company oftentimes partnered with the software publishing company, that can implement the ERP solution into your company's existing IS system and business processes.
+An integrator's project team will usually include a few crucial roles such as a project manager, consultant and developer that work together to carry out the implementation process.

 Another option companies have for ERP implementation is going with the software publishing company directly.
 Some software companies will have a department dedicated to implementations of the software.
 This is sometimes known as a direct implementation as it is being conducted directly by the software company.